Judit Polgár: Chess professional

 "You have to be very selfish sometimes", said Polgár in speaking of the life of a professional chess player.
 "If you are in a tournament, you have to think of yourself—you can't think of your wife or children—only about yourself."
 When asked in 2002 if she still desired to win the world championship she said, "Chess is my profession and of course I hope to improve.
 But I'm not going to give up everything to become world champion; I have my life."

 Polgár said she did not have a permanent coach, although she had help from GM Lev Psakhis or GM Mihail Marin.
 She said she rarely used a second and when she traveled to tournaments, it was usually her husband who accompanied her.
 Polgár said she changed how she prepared for tournaments.
 "I make more use of my experience now and try to work more efficiently so that my efforts aren't wasted", she said in 2008.

 Concentrating on her two children left Polgár with little time to train and play competitively and her ranking dropped from eighth in 2005 to the mid 50s in 2009.
 She played in the 2009 Maccabiah Games in Israel and was named the Outstanding Female Athlete of the Games.
 Polgár remained the only woman in the top 100 until Hou Yifan reached rank 86 in August 2014, just before Polgár played her last rated game in September 2014 and dropped off the top 100 list due to inactivity a year later.
-Polgár is still the only woman to have ever made the top 50.
 Comparing motherhood to playing chess, Polgár has said that a chess tournament now "feels like a vacation".
 When asked why she came back to chess after taking time off to care for her children, she said, "I cannot live without chess!
 It is an integral part of my life.
 I enjoy the game!"

 Despite being the highest-rated woman for twenty-five years, Polgár never competed for the women's world championship.
 In a 2011 interview she was asked about this possibility.
 Polgár said that in the past she has never been interested in competing for it, but in recent years "the mentality of a couple of the women players has changed".
 Polgár said that for her to consider competing it would have to be a challenge and "if I get an extremely nice offer just to play for the title".

 Polgár authored a series of children's books on chess, Chess Playground.
 Her sister Sofia provided illustrations.

 In March 2013 she was awarded the Commander's Cross with Star of The Hungarian Order of Merit, one of Hungary's highest awards, "for her worldwide acknowledged life achievement as an athlete, for promoting the game of chess and for her efforts to promote the educational benefits of chess".
 In August 2015, she received The Hungarian Order of Saint Stephen, the highest state Order of Hungary.